Brian McDonough, M.D., FAAFP, CPE

 Development (NIPDD) course and works closely with Temple and PCOM medical

-students who have an interest in primary care in Delaware.
+students who have an interest in family medicine in Delaware.
 Dr. Monteleone

 is also the medical director for the Delaware Collaborative Care (DCC),